Lindsay Jacob, Speech Writer, Author, Historian

 I have researched the subject matter of my book as carefully as possible.
 It is thoroughly grounded in what we know of the period when the Vikings invaded the Kingdom of the East Angles.
 At times, it may appear to drift into fantasy but this reflects the beliefs of the time.
 For example, Edmund, the last Anglo-Saxon king of the East Angles, came from the Wuffinga royal dynasty – ‘Kin of the Wolf’.
 There are folk tales of miraculous connections between Edmund and wolves.
 So, I have constructed other similar stories to try to walk closer to the minds and hearts of at least some Anglo Saxons.

-A should be read by everyone.
+A murder mystery should be read by everyone.
 It can be difficult to imagine how the lives of characters in a novel could be so much alike and yet so different.

 The Anglo-Saxons were a deeply religious people.
 If I lived some time in the seventh to ninth centuries and beyond, I would expect to have many encounters with spiritual beings and otherworld creatures, benevolent and malevolent.